pietraszekl/nextjs-flickr-clone/README.md

 - API URL provided in assignment is not returning JSON object by default.
 It can be fixed by adding `nojsoncallback=1`
 - To implement load more functionality - I have decided to change API from public to custom one hence API key is now required.
-- Google +1 - this service is not actively maintained
+- Google +1 - this service is not actively maintained hence replaced by Twitter Share button

 ---